tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/NPCs/Pedestrian/index.md

 - *[Animator](https://docs.unity3d.com/Manual/class-Animator.html)* - provides motion animations in the scene, which are composed of clips controlled by the controller.
 - *[LOD Group](https://docs.unity3d.com/Manual/class-LODGroup.html)* - provides level of detail configuration for shaders - affects *GPU* usage.
 - *[Rigidbody](https://docs.unity3d.com/ScriptReference/Rigidbody.html)* - ensures that the object is controlled by the physics engine in *Unity* - e.g. pulled downward by gravity.
-- *NPCPedestrian* (script) - ensures that the movement of the object is combined with animation.
+- *NPC Pedestrian* (script) - ensures that the movement of the object is combined with animation.
-- *SimplePedestrianWalkerController* (script) - provides pedestrian movement in a specific direction and distance in a cyclical manner.
+- *Simple Pedestrian Walker Controller* (script) - provides pedestrian movement in a specific direction and distance in a cyclical manner.

 Scripts can be found under the following path: